dave45678/ProgrammingFundamentals/github_pages.md

 ###Create a branch for gh-pages
 You'll create your site on the branch called gh-pages.
 You can create that when set up your repository on GitHub.

+All the work during this tutorial should be done under the gh-pages branch.

 ###Create a Readme.md file
 It's good practice to have a Readme file for every project.
 The Readme file  is a good place for a brief summary of your project.
 This tutorial will work without a readme file but the readme is your way of telling other GitHub users what your project is about.